Busedame/get_next_line/README.md

 # 📖 **get_next_line - Reading from a file, line by line!**

+**In this README:**
+1. Project Overview
+- Introduction to stack and heap memory
+- Main logic of `get_next_line()` explained
+- Introduction to static variables
+2. Limitations
+3. Included files
+4. Cloning the repository
+5. How to compile and run
+6. Including `get_next_line` in your project

 ## 🚀 **Project Overview**
 The project involves creating a function that can **read from a file descriptor, and return one line at a time**.
 It is exceptionally useful for parsing files.
 It is more memory efficient when dealing with a large file, because